OpenVPN/openvpn-build/README.md

     $ PROGRAM_VERSION=2.4_alpha2 PACKAGE_VERSION=0 scripts/prepare-all.sh
     $ PROGRAM_VERSION=2.4_alpha2 PACKAGE_VERSION=0 scripts/build-all.sh

-The above commands build both 2.3.12 and 2.4_alpha2.
+The above commands would build both 2.3.12 and 2.4_alpha2.

+You can also customize the patch series file to use in prepare-all.sh:

+    $ PROGRAM_VERSION=2.3.14 PACKAGE_VERSION=0 PATCH_SERIES=series-2.3 scripts/prepare-all.sh
+    $ PROGRAM_VERSION=2.3.14 PACKAGE_VERSION=0 scripts/build-all.sh

+This can be useful when the same patch will not work on different OpenVPN versions.
+The series file is looked for from _packaging/\<lsbdistcodename\>/debian/patches/_.

-The resulting .deb files can be found from the "output" directory.
+The produced .deb files can be found from the "output" directory.
 They are also packaged into "output.tar.gz" file at \<sbuild_wrapper_basedir\>.

 Applying patches